Van Sickle Bi-State Park – A Hidden Hiking, Biking, Horseback Riding Gem That’s Right Under Your Nose

-Just opened in 2011, it might be a relative newcomer, but it’s sending shock waves through the outdoor community.
+Opened in 2011, it’s sending shock waves through the outdoor community.
 Why?
 For starters, it’s a few minutes walking distance from the casino core in Stateline.
 Second, this trail network is open to all hikers, bikers, and equestrian riders.
 And finally, nearly every nook & cranny of this 575-acre park offers up one-of-a-kind views of big blue with only a bit of effort.
 It makes sense that National Geographic designated it as one of the ten best trails in the country!

 Depending on where you start, there are a few different trails you can mix & match.
 Luckily, the trail intersections are very well marked, making it easy to navigate.
 For those wanting to see a meadow of Lupine in the late spring/early summer, be sure to hit up the Barn Trail.
 Looking for a jaw-dropping view?
 Check out the trail off the Vista Spur.
 The granite rock outcroppings jut out of the large canopy of conifers exposing you to breathtaking views of the lake as well as the casino cityscape.
 For those that have a bit more energy, persevere & continue up the Rim Trail Connector.
 The trail quickly pops out of the forest and meanders its way up an open hillside.
 The lack of tree cover also means plenty of gorgeous views of Lake Tahoe.
 After a short 1.3 miles & 600 feet of elevation gain, you’ll be rewarded with a pleasant waterfall.